Season Balk Ratings

 (with two out is automatic, the man scores).
 The current chart book states

-roll a die that is higher than his speed then he is out.
-This is nice, but I
+you roll a die that is higher than his speed then he is out.
+This is nice,

-like the black chart book interpretation of these results where a roll of the
+but I like the black chart book interpretation of these results where a roll

-die can take the outfielders arm or the runners speed into consideration,
+of the die can take the outfielders arm or the runners speed into

-thus, not making the decision so simple as to looking at just the runners
+consideration, thus, not making the decision so simple as to looking at just

-speed.
-For those of you that don't have the black chart books, their is one
+the runners speed.
+For those of you that don't have the black chart books,

 1 = xb